 This program will help you to become a future leader in the profession of pharmacy.
 You will be mentored in your third and fourth professional years in the areas of clinical practice, scholarship, and teaching so as to help you develop as a future leader of our profession You will develop the tools and skill necessary to develop your ability to effectively lead others, inside and outside of the profession.

-The program is designed to help Pharm D students for residencies and post-graduate experiences.
+The program is designed to help Pharm D students obtain residencies and post-graduate experiences.

 The program requires two years (four semesters) to complete.